top of page

 It transfers.

-Together, they revealed something foundational:
+Together, these experiences revealed something foundational:

 Education trains content.